Manige Blackburn-Giles

 Kyle@ccjrc.org

 Kyle Giddings is a Colorado native with deep roots in communities up and down the front range.
 The great-grandson of a coal miner from Trinidad, and the grandson of a migrant farmer from the San Luis Valley, Kyle draws upon the legacy of his ancestors to inspire him to work towards justice for the communities he’s a part of today.
-Working as the Civil Engagement Coordinator, Kyle hopes to work toward developing programs and implementing policies that help justice-involved people have a voice in their communities.
+Working as CCJRC’s Deputy Director, Kyle hopes to work toward developing programs and implementing policies that help justice-involved people have a voice in their communities.
 Kyle believes that one of the cornerstones to reentry is participating in civic engagement, and believes that is why the Voting with Conviction program at CCJRC is so important.
-Kyle and his wife Erica reside in Olde Town Arvada, where they enjoy spending time in nature, playing Mario Party, traveling, and going on adventures with friends.
+Kyle and his wife Erica reside in Capitol Hill, where they enjoy spending time in nature, playing Mario Party, traveling, and going on adventures with friends.